Primordial black holes save $R^2$ inflation: Numerical results

 In the following, we focus on the most compelling case, Case 2, where the near monochromatic asteroid mass PBHs produced from the model can constitute the whole dark matter~\cite{Carr:2020gox,Carr:2021bzv,Green:2024bam}, and is in excellent agreement with ACT observational constraints.

-The full power spectra resulting from parameter Case 2 with varying $\xi$s are shown in Fig.~\ref{pscase2}.
-The variation of the spectral index and its running can be observed in Fig.~\ref{pscase2}, and more intuitively in Fig.~\ref{nsrcase2} and Fig.~\ref{nsascase2}, where the tendencies are consistent with the analytical approximations given by Eq.~\eqref{nsas}.
+The full power spectra resulting from parameter Case 2 with varying $\xi$s are shown in figure \ref{pscase2}.
+The variation of the spectral index and its running can be observed in figure \ref{pscase2}, and more intuitively in figure \ref{nsrcase2} and figure \ref{nsascase2}, where the tendencies are consistent with the analytical approximations given by eq.~\eqref{nsas}.

-It is also worth mentioning that, as illustrated in Fig.~\ref{pscase2}, the enhancement of the small-scale power spectrum not only affects the large-scale spectral index $n_s$ and its running $\alpha_s$, which can be probed through direct measurements of the primordial power spectrum from future CMB surveys~\cite{Abazajian:2019eic, SimonsObservatory:2018koc}, but also induces significant $\mu$-distortion~\cite{Chluba:2012gq,Chluba:2012we}—potentially detectable by PIXIE~\cite{Abitbol:2017vwa, Kogut:2011xw}\footnote{See detailed analysis in~\cite{Kim:2025dyi}.}.
+It is also worth mentioning that, as illustrated in figure \ref{pscase2}, the enhancement of the small-scale power spectrum not only affects the large-scale spectral index $n_s$ and its running $\alpha_s$, which can be probed through direct measurements of the primordial power spectrum from future CMB surveys~\cite{Abazajian:2019eic, SimonsObservatory:2018koc}, but also induces significant $\mu$-distortion~\cite{Chluba:2012gq,Chluba:2012we}—potentially detectable by PIXIE~\cite{Abitbol:2017vwa, Kogut:2011xw}\footnote{See detailed analysis in~\cite{Kim:2025dyi}.}.

 Additionally, the associated induced gravitational waves fall within the sensitivity ranges of future detectors such as LISA~\cite{LISA:2017pwj}, DECIGO~\cite{Kawamura:2011zz}, Taiji~\cite{Hu:2017mde}/TianQin~\cite{TianQin:2015yph} and BBO~\cite{Harry:2006fi}.
 Thus, upcoming CMB and gravitational wave missions may provide critical observational tests of this scenario.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-The recently released ACT data, combined with Planck observations, report a slightly larger scalar spectral index $n_s$ and a positive running $\alpha$ placing well-motivated $R^2$ inflation under tension at $2\sigma$ level.
+The recently released ACT data, combined with Planck observations, report a slightly larger scalar spectral index $n_s$ and a positive running $\alpha_s$ placing well-motivated $R^2$ inflation under tension at $2\sigma$ level.
 In this paper, we have shown that the tension can be resolved by introducing a non-minimally coupled scalar field $\chi$ to the $R^2$ model.
 By tuning the non-minimal coupling constant $\xi$, the model realizes a hybrid-like inflationary scenario, in which the non-minimally coupled scalar field $\chi$ contributes a blue-tilted component to the primordial power spectrum, yielding an increase in the $n_s$ and a small but positive $\alpha_s$, both consistent with current observational constraints.